vernfongchao/Stay-The-Night/README.md

 # Stay-The-Night

-Stay The Night is a loose clone of Air bnb allowing users to host their spot and allow others to book and review.
+Stay The Night is a loose clone of [Airbnb](https://www.airbnb.com/) allowing users to host their spot and allow others to book and review.

 ## Live Site